autorope/donkeycar/docs/guide/train_autopilot.md

 	c. **Local Pilot** : This is where the trained model (mypilot) assumes control of both the steering and the throttle.
 As of now, it's purportedly not very reliable.

-	d. **Auto Angle** : Same as Local Angle, except for it's relying on a model (pilot) running in a separate server.

-	e. **Auto Pilot** : Same as Local Pilot, but as you guessed, a remote model assumes control of both the steering and the throttle.

     Be sure to also check out the **Max Throttle** and **Throttle Mode** options, and play around with a few settings.
 Can help with training quite a lot.

 2. **Build a Simple Track** : This isn't very well-documented, but the car should (theoretically) be able to train against any kind of track.
 To start off with, it might not be necessary to build a two-lane track with a striped center-lane.
 Try with a single lane with no center-line, or just a single strip that makes a circuit!
 At the least, you'll be able to do an end-to-end testing and verify that the software pipeline is all properly functional.
 Of course, as the next-step, you'll want to create a more standard track, and compete at a [meetup](https://diyrobocars.com/) nearest to you!